nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-slots.md

 #### Main Application Menu slots

-The Web UI revolves around a left drawer menu allowing to navigate to documents, searches, application administration, collections, etc. The following slots shows how to extend this menu.
+The Web UI revolves around a left drawer menu allowing to navigate to documents, searches, application administration, collections, etc. The following slots show how to extend this menu.

 ##### SEARCH_MENU_BUTTONS{{> anchor 'search_menu_buttons'}}

-This slot allows to define additional searches accessible from the left menu.
+This slot allows you to define additional searches accessible from the left menu.

 ![]({{file name='SEARCH_MENU_BUTTONS.png'}} ?w=400,border=true)